 - $15,000 property damage for accident

 The state minimum may be the most affordable amount of coverage, but may not be enough to provide you with adequate financial protection in the event of an accident.
-Liability car insurance only pays for injuries and property damage to others to the limit set. $15,000 may not be enough to cover all damages in a serious crash.
+Liability car insurance only pays for injuries and property damage to others to the limit set. $15,000 may not be enough to cover all damages in a serious accident.
 You would have to pay the expenses above the limit of coverage out-of-pocket.

 If your vehicle needs to be replaced or repaired, liability insurance will not reimburse your personal expenses.
 You would need to have full coverage to include your property.

 Penalties for driving without insurance in Maryland

 If you are caught driving without insurance in Maryland, the fines and other consequences depend on the situation.
 Your first offense could cost you $150, plus $7 per day (for up to $2,500 per year) until you provide the Maryland Motor Vehicle Association (MVA) with proof of insurance.
 In more serious situations, an accident in which you are found to be driving without insurance could cost you your license.

 Insurance premiums must be paid to maintain coverage, so failure to pay your bill on time or according to your payment agreement could result in a lapse or cancellation.
 Because insurers are required to report any lapse or cancellation to the Maryland DMV, you may have to take extra steps to prove you are still insured once you have resolved your outstanding bill.

 Whether you are caught driving without insurance, have received an uninsured motorist complaint form filed against you, or the DMV is notified of a lapse in coverage, there are several potential outcomes: